yujinkay/MDN-Stripper/README.md

 <img src="/icon128.png" width="170" height="90" />
 </p>

-MDN Stripper is a Chrome extension designed to strip away unnecessary text and sidebar when reading MDN documentation.
+MDN Stripper is a Chrome extension designed to strip away unnecessary text and sections when reading MDN documentation.